remacs/remacs/README.md

 }
 ```

-Additinally, `lisp_fn` can automatically translate LispObjects pass in
+Additinally, `lisp_fn` can automatically translate LispObjects passed
-as arguments into the native Rust types:
+in as arguments into native Rust types:

 ``` rust
 // This function takes a double, and can also take an integer.